mmontonerin/ArbuscularMycorrhizalFungi/README.md

-# *De novo* assembly project on Arbuscular Mycorrhizal Fungi
+# *De novo* genome assembly project on Arbuscular Mycorrhizal Fungi
 De novo assembly pipelines, assembly check and further analyses on the fungi Arbuscular Mycorrhizae

 ### These pipelines and methods have resulted in the publication of the following papers